BogdanCC/Galaxy-Shooter/README.md

 ![Alt text](CourseImage/tuggdwu.jpg?raw=true "Optional Title")

 # Galaxy Shooter
-My code might differ from the instructor's code since I've completed the challenges and left my version of solving the problems.
+My code will differ in some parts from the instructor's code since I've completed the challenges and left my version of solving the problems.

 Topics covered in this project :
  - Create power-ups including triple shots, laser beams, speed boosts, and shields